baberlevi/baberlevi.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: The Ideanator
-tagline: Supporting tagline
+tagline: List of ideas that I will forget if not recorded
 ---
 {% include JB/setup %}